Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 ![Guided Exploration of Physically Valid Shapes for Furniture Design](/img/re/furnitures/mitra_guided_design.jpg)

 The interactive capability is especially important for fluid design workflow and quick idea-to-model.
-Overall, it seems that a combining and refining work is needed to obtain efficient guided design.
+Overall, it seems that combining and refining existing work is needed to obtain efficient guided design.

 ## Disassembly and joinery ##
 Durable furniture need to be designed to be assembled / disassembled.
 This brings several advantages:
  - Transportation is much easier, increasing re-use.
+ - Broken parts can be easily isolated and rebuild.
  - Furniture can more easily be a part of a modular system.
- - Broken parts can be easily isolated and rebuild.
  - Separate parts means easier fabrication (errors are less costly, handling is easier, workload can be split easier)

 This topic has been researched, especially to circumvent digital fabrication tools limitations (limited printing size in 3D printer for instance).

 For instance Fu et al. (2015 Computational interlocking furniture assembly) use a graph based approach to design joins so a model is interlocked.
+This work is very interesting (with limitations as usual) and also use graphs to solve the interlocking problem.
 ![Computational interlocking furniture assembly](/img/re/furnitures/Computational interlocking furniture assembly.png)

 From the printing community, Luo et al. (2012, Chopper: Partitioning Models into 3D-Printable Parts) split a model into printable parts, then add basic joins